Future Titles

 Before long he is a general’s aid in the 122nd New York State Volunteers, carrying out a secret mission during the Battle of Chancellorsville.
 Discovering himself in enemy territory and told to surrender, he refuses.
 Confederate General A.P.
 Hill gives the order, “Shoot him!
 Kill him!”
 Shots and shells resound throughout the field and woods beyond and Will, determined to ride down the path to death or freedom, suddenly finds himself on the ride of his life.

-Confederate General Hill later states Will’s act is the boldest thing he’s ever seen done.
+Confederate General Hill later states Will’s act is the boldest thing he’s ever seen done and Southern officers say Will is a “damn brave Yankee.”

 *